watercubz/Cloud-gallery/README.md

 That’s it!
 After following these steps, submit your pull request, and our team will review your contribution.

-Thank you for making Cloud Gallery a better application
+Thank you for making MTAAI-core a better application

 ## 📁 Project Structure